 - How do I comply with this requirement?

 An investigator is responsible for ensuring that an investigation is conducted according to the signed investigator statement, the investigational plan, and applicable regulations; for protecting the rights, safety, and welfare of subjects under the investigator’s care; and for the control of drugs under investigation.
 An investigator shall, in accordance with the provisions of part 50 of this chapter, obtain the informed consent of each human subject to whom the drug is administered, except as provided in 50.23 or 50.24 of this chapter.
 Additional specific responsibilities of clinical investigators are set forth in this part and in parts 50 and 56 of this chapter.

 In addition to the responsibilities of an investigator, if you hold an Investigator IND you will also assume the responsibilities of the Sponsor as laid out in 21 CFR 312.50:

 Sponsors are responsible for selecting qualified investigators, providing them with the information they need to conduct an investigation properly, ensuring proper monitoring of the investigation, ensuring that the investigation is conducted in accordance with the general investigational plan and protocols contained in the IND, maintaining an effective IND with respect to the investigations, and ensuring that FDA and all participating investigators are promptly informed of significant new adverse effects or risks with respect to the drug.

 Initial Review Application

-On the Drugs and Biologics page you provide the following details:
+On the Drugs and Biologics Information page you will provide the following details: